-Kubernetes resource propagation from hub cluster to member clusters
+Kubernetes resource placement from hub cluster to member clusters

-This article describes the concept of Kubernetes resource propagation from hub clusters to member clusters using Azure Kubernetes Fleet Manager (Fleet).
+This article describes the concept of Kubernetes resource placement from hub clusters to member clusters using Azure Kubernetes Fleet Manager (Kubernetes Fleet).

-Platform admins often need to deploy Kubernetes resources into multiple clusters for various reasons, for example:
+Platform admins often need to deploy Kubernetes resources onto multiple clusters for various reasons, for example:

 - Managing access control using roles and role bindings across multiple clusters.